 Kristina is Ojibway from the First Nation in Barrie, Ontario.
 Prior to her current position with the Lac La Biche Friendship Centre, she played an active role as a youth worker within the Ontario Federation of Indigenous Friendship Centres.
 Kristina is a certified Indigenous Doula from University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills and is in the process of obtaining her certification as an Indigenous Birth Worker under the tutelage of the Alberta Indigenous Birth Workers.

 Liz is of Irish Celtic heritage and names her main place of origin to be Winnipeg Manitoba.
 A graduate of the Accounting/Bookkeeping Certificate program from Portage College, she brings to her position over twenty one years of practice in the field and extensive hands on expertise within the hospitality and tourism industry.

-Maranda a Nēhiyaw Iskwew from the Beaver Lake Cree Nation is in the final stages of completing her Community Social Worker Diploma with Portage College.
+Maranda a Nēhiyaw Iskwew from the Beaver Lake Cree Nation is in the final stages of completing of her Community Social Worker Diploma with Portage College.
 She brings to her position the added experience of working within an Indigenous governance system and the knowledge and artistic practice of traditional land based teachings.

 Nicole a Nēhiyaw Iskwew from the Bigstone Cree Nation is a graduate of the Portage College Community Social Worker Diploma program.
 She has been a Registered Social Worker with the Alberta College of Registered Social Workers for the past ten years.
 The Centre is proud to acknowledge Nicole’s volunteer role as a firefighter and one of a few women within the Lac La Biche County Protective Services.